 “It was the AEC community collaborating in an emergency room setting, racing to prepare for the patient,” Whitaker said.
 “We worked with the USACE and our partners to quickly evaluate the site, roll up our sleeves and quite literally crank out hand sketches, diagrams and verbal design directions onsite.

-At the Maryland Correctional Institution-Hagerstown, HKS is working with Clark Construction to prepare a 192-bed field hospital to house and treat inmates who have tested positive for the coronavirus but are ambulatory and must be isolated from the rest of the prison population.
-The 50,000 square-foot wing, which has been vacant since 2018, requires an infrastructure upgrade because it has no air conditioning.
-It is expected to be operational within six weeks.
+At the Maryland Correctional Institution-Hagerstown, HKS worked with Clark Construction to prepare a 192-bed field hospital to house and treat inmates who tested positive for the coronavirus but were ambulatory and needed to isolate from the rest of the prison population.
+The 50,000 square-foot (4,645 square-meter) wing, vacant since 2018, required an infrastructure upgrade because it did not have air conditioning.
+It was operational within six weeks.